 3) Show them you care with check-ins

-A check-in is a short text you send out of concern for someone’s well-being.
+A check-in is a short preferably one or two sentence text you send out of concern for someone’s well-being.
 It’s not a text to tell them about someone or something you saw that reminded you of them, or some exciting thing that happened in your life.
 Check-ins don’t even require the other person to respond.
 You just want them to know they matter, and you care.
 That’s all.
 If they say they don’t want to be checked on, you respect that because it’s something they want and need (for their well-being).

 A reasonable check-in is 4 -5 days since last contact for a dismissive avoidant and 3 – 4 days for a fearful avoidant or whatever the two of you agree feels safe for both of you.
 A fearful avoidant ex who leans more anxious may need less space than a fearful avoidant who leans avoidant or a dismissive avoidant.
 A reasonable check-in for a fearful avoidant ex who leans more anxious is 2 – 3 days (preferably 2 days) since last contact.